SLUSCV6A April 2017 – February 2018 UCC21225A

 The input pins (INA, INB, and DIS) of UCC21225A are based on a TTL and CMOS compatible input-threshold logic that is totally isolated from the VDD supply voltage.
 The input pins are easy to drive with logic-level control signals (such as those from 3.3-V microcontrollers), since UCC21225A has a typical high threshold (VINAH) of 1.8 V and a typical low threshold of 1 V, which vary little with temperature (see Figure 20, Figure 21).
 A wide hysterisis (VINA_HYS) of 0.8 V makes for good noise immunity and stable operation.
 If any of the inputs are left open, internal pull-down resistors force the pin low.
 These resistors are typically 200 kΩ (See Functional Block Diagram).
 However, it is still recommended to ground an input if it is not being used for improved noise immunity.

-Since the input side of UCC5304 is isolated from the output drivers, the input signal amplitude can be larger or smaller than VDD, provided that it doesn’t exceed the recommended limit.
-This allows greater flexibility when integrating with control signal sources, and allows the user to choose the most efficient VDD for their MOSFET/IGBT gate.
-That said, the amplitude of any signal applied to IN must not exceed VCCI.
+Since the input side of UCC21225A is isolated from the output drivers, the input signal amplitude can be larger or smaller than VDD, provided that it doesn’t exceed the recommended limit.
+This allows greater flexibility when integrating with control signal sources, and allows the user to choose the most efficient VDD for any gate.
+That said, the amplitude of any signal applied to INA or INB must never be at a voltage higher than VCCI.